- 3” twin blade prop

 - ~4500-5000kv 3S or ~7200-8000kv 2S

-- On a powerful motor and 3S 5000kv, the prop will flitter a little at the top RPM
+- On a powerful motor and 3S ~6000kv, the prop will flitter a little at the top RPM

 Gemfan really stepped up with this TP3 specific design and executed the spec fantastically well.

 At just ~0.75g with a very gentle pitch, this prop is designed to have very high response and operate at higher RPM’s.
-As a result, low speed flight performance is a little slippery compared to a triblade however with a bit more RPM on a low weight setup, this prop performs fantastic and is amazingly efficient too.
+As a result, low speed flight performance is ever so slightly more slippery compared to a triblade.
+Overall the defining characteristics of this prop are great response, and incredible efficiency with a touch more speed than the 3016 triblade.
+Efficiency is 20-50% higher compared to the 3016 triblade depending on AUW and flight style.
 Durability will vary based on AUW.
 At ~100g AUW, it has very high durability but add an extra 50g to the AUW and you’ll start bending the blade in hits.

 The general Toothpick setup is intended to be low weight with small motors.
 This prop specifically designed for this application is intended for an AUW of under 120g.
 It is NOT designed for a 300g 3”.
 It will NOT perform well with such a setup.
 The thin and very low pitch blade will not hold up to high weight stress.
 It will suffer to generate the necessary thrust to perform well and will especially suffer when trying to change directions.